augustine-tran/seguir-notify/readme.md

 notifier (user, notifications) => { }
 ```

-In addition, it moves everyone in the bucket out to the next one:
+This clears out all pending notifications in your queue, and in addition it moves everyone in the bucket out to the next one - e.g. it will notify them again in 2 days instead of 1.

 ```
     move * -----> *